Diegotistical/Diegotistical/README.md

 📍 Accounting & Finance Student

-🎯 Transitioning into Quantitative Finance & Financial Engineering
+🎯 Transitioning into Quantitative Finance and Financial Engineering

 ---